juangburgos/QDeferred/README.md

 ## QLambdaThreadWorker

-This class is the the first of two parts of the proposed solution.
-To execute code in a thread we use the classas follows:
+This class is the first of two parts of the proposed solution.
+To execute code in a thread we use `QLambdaThreadWorker` as follows:

 ```c++
 #include <QCoreApplication>